GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/thermalConsolidation/Example.rst

 ---------------------------------

 We request an output of the displacements, pressure, and temperature using the **TimeHistory** feature of GEOSX.
-The figure below compares the results from GEOSX (dashed line) and the corresponding analytical solution (solid line) as a function of time at different location of the slab.
+The figures below compare the results from GEOSX (dashed line) and the corresponding analytical solution (solid line) as a function of time at different locations of the slab.
 We obtain a very good match, confirming that GEOSX can accurately capture the thermo-poromechanical coupling on this example.
+The first figure illustrates this good agreement for the pressure evolution.

 .. plot:: docs/sphinx/advancedExamples/validationStudies/faultMechanics/thermalConsolidation/thermalConsolidationPressureFigure.py

+The second figure confirms the good match with the analytical solution for the temperature.

 .. plot:: docs/sphinx/advancedExamples/validationStudies/faultMechanics/thermalConsolidation/thermalConsolidationTemperatureFigure.py

+The third figure shows that GEOSX is also able to match the vertical displacement (settlement) analytical solution.

 .. plot:: docs/sphinx/advancedExamples/validationStudies/faultMechanics/thermalConsolidation/thermalConsolidationDisplacementFigure.py

 ------------------------------------------------------------------